GWAS

 A genome-wide association study, or GWAS, is an approach that involves rapidly scanning markers across the complete sets of DNA, or genomes, of many people to find genetic variations associated with a particular disease.
 Once new genetic associations are identified, researchers can use the information to develop better strategies to detect, treat and prevent the disease.
 Such studies are particularly useful in finding genetic variations that contribute to common, complex diseases, such as asthma, cancer, diabetes, heart disease and mental illnesses.

-I work as a Research Officer within the MND Association to help organise the International Symposium and communicating the latest updates of MND research across our social media platforms.
+I work as a Senior Research Officer within the MND Association to communicate the latest updates in MND research across our platforms.
+Additionally, I manage the digital platforms and communications for the International Symposium on ALS/MND.
 I graduated with a master's degree in Neuroscience from Cardiff University in 2023.
 I have previously supported the awareness of Fragile X syndrome within the UK.